LancerComet/vue2-jsx-runtime/README.md

 This will make SWC to skip compiling Non-Typescript codes in Vue SFC.

+## Contributing

+Feel free to open issue or pull request to make it better.

 ## References

  - [Introducing the New JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html)